Character page for the animated series Thunderbirds Are Go.

 - Animal Motifs: The Mechanic likes to build his drones in the form of dangerous creatures, such as wasps and scorpions.

-- Foreshadowing: When the GDF finally arrest The Hood, he warns that there's a bigger threat out there.
+- Foreshadowing: When the GDF finally arrest The Hood, he warns that there's a bigger threat out there, meaning the mechanic.

 - Gadgeteer Genius: He isn't called The Mechanic for nothing.
 Every single machine he has used has been lauded by Brains as having incredible engineering and sophistication well ahead of the time period of 2060.

-- Tattooed Crook: Sports some impressive ink, though he may have been Forced into Evil by the Hood.
+- Tattooed Crook: yes and no, Yes he sports some impressive ink but no he is not a crook having been Forced into Evil by the Hood.

 - The Bad Guy Wins: When Gordon goes to rescue a couple of people from a crashed submarine, the Mechanic attacks him... the others can't warn him in time.
 Unable to break free, Brains tells him to put on a new exo-suit that would allow him to survive in the deep sea outside of his vehicle.
 Good thing he did, because no sooner had he escaped than the Mechanic managed to snap Thunderbird 4 clean in half!
 He actually managed to destroy a Thunderbird (don't worry though, Brains can rebuild it).
 He also managed to hack the Tracys' communications system.

 - The Dragon: The Mechanic, introduced in season 2, causes trouble for International Rescue while the Hood is in jail.
 It didn't take long for the Tracys to discover he was working for the Hood.

 - Tragic Villain: In the series two finale, it is revealed that he has an implant in his head that The Hood uses to torture him into compliance.